Copy Style Guide

 - departments and programs – Department of Biology is the formal name; biology department is the reference.
 Office of Communications is the formal name; communications office is the reference.
 However, if any of the words for a department or program are formal names, capitalize only those words, but do not capitalize the word program or department, e.g., English department.

 - job titles – Capitalize and spell out when the title is used in its formal sense before the name, i.e., Associate Professor of Computer Sciences Paul Whitman has published his research on Web use.
 Preferred use is to put the title after the name and use lower case, i.e., Paul Whitman, associate professor of computer sciences, has published his research.

 - college – Whitman College is the formal name; college is a reference, i.e., We work at Whitman College.
 I like working at the college.
 The college offers great opportunities for a variety of constituencies.

 Wars – World War I, the First World War; the Great War; the war; the two world wars (and same for World War II.)
 (Chicago Manual of Style)

 Web address – Remove hyperlink so text is not underlined.
-If Web or email listing comes at the end of a sentence, place a period following the listing.
-Make sure website addresses are not underlined or hyperlinked.
-Do not use http://.
-For most addresses, www. is not necessary.
-Always test addresses in your Internet browser to see if they work.
-For printed material, longer addresses should be shortened using a tinyurl address.
-Go to tinyurl.com to make these.
-Include whitman.edu in every promotional piece, i.e., “Save the Date” cards and fliers, unless advised otherwise.
+If Web or e-mail listing comes at the end of a sentence, place a period following the listing.
+Make sure Web site addresses are not underlined or hyperlinked.
+Http:// not necessary when www is part of the address.
+Include www.whitman.edu in every promotional piece, i.e., “Save the Date” cards and fliers, unless advised otherwise.

-website, Web page – Use website, webcam, webcast and webmaster.
-However, the Web is upper case as a short form of World Wide Web, as are Web page, Web feed.
+website, Web page – Use lower case for website, webcam, webcast and webmaster.
+The Web is capped as a short form of World Wide Web, as are Web page, Web feed.
 (AP Style 2010)